openlibhums/memory-alpha/content/support/reporting.md

 ## Article metrics
 This report provides view and download metrics grouped by article for a given journal.
 You select the journal on the reporting plugin page.

-## Production times
-This report has been deprecated as the production stage has been replace with the typesetting plugin.
-This report will be superseded by a typesetting report.

 ## Geographical spread
 This report provides views and downloads grouped by country.